aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Installation

 First, jump into a working directory and clone the repository from GitHub.
-Don't forget, you can use the `TAB` key to complete long directory names (but not GitHub URLs!)
-Replace `cohort-year` with, for example, `kea-2015`.
+Don't forget, you can use the `TAB` key to complete long directory names (but not GitHub URLs!).

 ```
 cd workspace